Spider basics, body, behavior

 Composite image of nine different spiders, showing their diversity in appearance and colors.

-Spiders come in many shapes, sizes, and colors.
-(Termininja / Wiki; CC BY-SA 3.0)
+Spiders come in a myriad of shapes, sizes, and colors (Termininja / Wiki; CC BY-SA 3.0)

 Cephalothorax (front body section)